 This business course, specific to managing an optical dispensary, will cover point-of-purchase and business software programs, handling insurance programs pertinent to the optical consumer, and professional and ethical business conduct.
 Additionally, customer care practices related to low vision dispensing, pediatric care, sports protection and eye health, and treatment of computer vision syndrome, will be presented by experts in each area of specialization.
+(Offered in the spring)

-0P230 CONTACT LENS THEORY I OP231 CONTACT LENS THEORY I LAB
+OP230 CONTACT LENS THEORY I OP231 CONTACT LENS THEORY I LAB